ailenus/SortManager/readme.md

 The repository consists of several packages, of which `com.spartaglobal.ymao` is the root.
-The `main` package consists of the main class `App` containing the main method, and a `Sort` enum and a `SortTime` class for testing execution time.
+The `main` package consists of the main class `App` containing the main method, a `Sort` enum, and a `SortTime` class for testing execution time.
 The `sorter` package consists of the sorting algorithms, as well as an abstract class `Sort` which is the superclass of all sorting classes, and the `Sorter` interface, which `Sort` implements.
 The `util` package consists of the `Utility` class, which hosts auxiliary methods that are used by the unit tests.

 The unit test repository consists of one package `sorter`, which contains an abstract `SortTest` class which is the superclass of all other unit test